Jimmy Dore: Discussion of conspiracy theories

 In May 2017, Dore discussed conspiracy theories on the murder of Seth Rich on his show.
 According to Salon, Dore continued to insist that there were "a lot of red flags" and there was "probably something more to this story" after the source of much of the conspiracy theory was discredited.
 In December 2020, an article in New York magazine said Dore's discernment was questionable, due in part to his "promotion of conspiracy theories implicating the Democratic National Committee (DNC) in Seth Rich's death".

 In 2017, Dore argued that the chemical weapons attack on the opposition-held town of Khan Sheikhun was likely to have been a "false flag", orchestrated by groups opposed to Bashar al-Assad.
 The investigative journalism site Bellingcat reported that Dore received $2,500 from the Association for Investment in Popular Action Committees in 2017.
 The Association is responsible for the Serena Shim Award and is described by Bellingcat as a pro-Assad lobby group.
 According to Bellingcat, Dore featured Eva Bartlett in "another 2017 conspiracy-theory segment" about Syria.

 In 2018, according to Stephen Shalom writing in New Politics, Dore cited an op-ed which quoted US Secretary of Defense Jim Mattis out of context as saying that he did not have evidence that the nerve agent sarin was used in Syria.
-Mattis, speaking in a press conference in February 2018, had been referring to recent reports when he said he did not have evidence of sarin use, adding that Assad's government had "been caught using" sarin during the Obama administration and "used it again during our administration".
+Mattis, speaking in a press conference in February 2018, had been referring to recent reports when he said "the sarin reports are being examined but have not yet been confirmed or disconfirmed by the United States," adding that Assad's government had "been caught using" sarin during the Obama administration and "used it again during our administration".

-During the COVID-19 pandemic, Dore pushed misleading information about the efficacy and safety of vaccines even though he had been vaccinated.
-He further claimed that the anti-parasitic drug ivermectin is effective against COVID-19, although there is no compelling medical evidence to support this.
+Briefing of the UN Security Council

+Dore addressed the UN Security Council in a session in September 2023.
+During the session, which was initiated by the Russian Federation, Dore referred to a statement by US President Joe Biden from February 2022.
+In the statement, Biden had warned that, if Russia were to invade Ukraine, "there will no longer be a Nord Stream 2 project.
+We will bring an end to it."

+Dore also stated that the US was supporting Ukraine with extensive military aid to prolong the conflict and prevent a peaceful resolution.
+He said that an economic war was underway between the West and Russia "to fill the pockets of rapacious capitalists who pull the strings of the Government of the United States and dictate its foreign policy".